ampleforth/ampl-balancer/crp/README.md

 * `uint256[] startBalances` - Array of initial balances for the tokens above.
 * `uint256[] startWeights` - Array of initial weights for the tokens above.
 * `uint swapFee` - Initial swap fee for the pool.
-* `uint minimumWeightChangeBlockPeriod` - Amount of blocks that have to pass before a new weight can be applied.
+* `uint minimumWeightChangeBlockPeriod` - Total duration of the changeUpdate duration.
+So you cannot call updateWeightsGradually with a duration (endBlock - startBlock) < minimumWeightChangeBlockPeriod.
 * `uint addTokenTimeLockInBLocks` - Amount of blocks that have to pass before a new commited token can be applied.
 *  `bool[4] rights` - Bool array of rights.
 These are - [pausableSwap, configurableSwapFee, configurableWeights, configurableAddRemoveTokens] Set for true to allow.